-There are a few herbs that are really soothing and relaxing…and are good for when you are feeling overwhelmed, stressed out and less than luscious.
+There are a few herbs that are really soothing and relaxing…and are good for when you are feeling overwhelmed and stressed out.
 One of my favorites is lemon balm.
 One cup of lemon balm tea, really helps to relax away the stress of the day.
 But it has some other wonderful benefits that you need to know about as well!

 Our ancestors knew how powerful these herbs were.
 And they not only used them to make teas, tinctures and salves, but also incorporated the flowers, leaves, bark and roots into their diets as well.
 Because of the growing interest in healing the body naturally with herbs, you will be finding more important information on how to incorporate herbs into your life to balance your body and improve your health.

 Today we are going to look at lemon balm, also known as Melissa.
 This plant is actually a member of the mint family.
 In spite of being a part of the mint family it does not have a minty taste or smell.
 Instead, it has a slight lemony taste and scent.
 Although the plant is native to Europe, it is now grown around the world, and many gardeners and herbalists love having it in their garden because it draws honey bees, which help to pollinate the rest of the garden.